Warchant/testcontainers-iroha/PITCHME.md

 # testcontainers-iroha

-`testcontainers-iroha` is a Java library that support JUnit tests, providing lightweight, throwaway instance of Iroha running in a Docker container.
+is a Java library that support JUnit tests, providing lightweight, throwaway instance of Iroha running in a Docker container.

 ---